Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Use classes instead of global styles for your forms

-Therefore, instead of applying global styles, you could use the classes provided by the plugin.
+In some cases, you may want a less opinionated approach for existing projects, so instead of global resets you can use the classes provided by the plugin.

 Base Class